pinax/pinax-webanalytics/docs/templates.rst

 Templates
 =========

-`metron` ships with templates for three services out of the box, gaug.es, Google Analytics and Mixpanel.
-This can be overridden in your project for customizations and likewise if there are other services you wish to use, just create a similar template under the `metron` folder in your templates directory.
-The format is `"_%s.html" % slug` where the slug is what index the `METRON_SETTINGS` dict with.
+Metron ships with templates for three services out of the box, gaug.es, Google Analytics and Mixpanel.
+This can be overridden in your project for customizations and likewise if there are other services you wish to use, just create a similar template under the ``metron`` folder in your templates directory.
+The format is ``"_%s.html" % slug`` where the slug is what index the ``METRON_SETTINGS`` dict with.

 _gauges.html